Star Wars: Demolition

-Star Wars: Demolition is a vehicular combat game set in the Star Wars universe created by both Luxoflux and LucasArts using the Vigilante 8 game engine.
-The premise of the game is that the Galactic Empire declares they have officially banned Jabba the Hutt's podraces, so Jabba creates a more life-threatening vehicular combat contest to replace the sport of podracing.
-The game was released on both the Sony PlayStation and the Sega Dreamcast; PlayStation on November 12, 2000 and Dreamcast on November 19, 2000.
+Star Wars: Demolition is a 2000 vehicular combat game developed by Luxoflux and published by LucasArts for the PlayStation and Dreamcast.
+It is set in the Star Wars universe, where the Galactic Empire has banned Jabba the Hutt's podraces, so Jabba creates a more life-threatening vehicular combat contest.

 The game received mixed reviews upon release.
 Critics felt that while the game was fun in short bursts it lost its appeal with extended gameplay.
-Subsequent retrospective reviews and major media replays found the game lackluster.
-Critical commentary pointed to poor controls and boring gameplay.

 Gameplay

 Star Wars: Demolition is a vehicular combat game set in the Star Wars universe.
 The objective is to be the last vehicle standing by destroying all other combatants.
 Several powerups can be found on the battlefield which enhance a player's vehicle.
 These include weaponry, such as thermal detonators, concussion missiles and proton torpedoes, and boost items, which include additional shielding, cloaking, and increasing the fire rate of weapons.
 Eight playable stages and 13 combatants are included in the game.

 Four game modes are offered to players.
 In Tournament mode players compete in successively harder rounds at a given location.
 The first round has one enemy combatant, the second has two, and so on.
 Here players can unlock new characters by completing the mode with at least 10,000 points.
 Battle Mode is a free-for-all in which players can practice their skills.
 High Stakes mode adds a gambling aspect to gameplay.
 Prior to the round start players are given their odds of winning, a bet is then placed, and the player either receives a payout or has credits deducted based on whether they win or lose.
 Finally, Hunt-a-Droid mode provides only roaming Imperial probe droids to shoot for target practice and is limited to three minutes.
 Each mode can be played with one or two players on the PlayStation, while the Dreamcast version supports up to four players.